RaulFD-creator/biobrigit/README.md

 OS Compatibility
 ----------------
-Brigit is currently only compatible with Linux, due to some of its dependencies.
+BioBrigit is currently only compatible with Linux, due to some of its dependencies.

 If you find some dificulties when installing it in a concrete distribution, please use the issues page to report them.